-Majors calls up a quote from playwright August Wilson to explain why the spirit is what he works so hard to capture: “You’ve got to get to the limitations of the instrument, and once you get there, something else happens.”
+Majors calls up a quote from playwright August Wilson to explain why that spirit is what he works so hard to capture: “You’ve got to get to the limitations of the instrument, and once you get there, something else happens.”

 “That transcends my six-foot African American frame, my acting education, my fatherhood, my American nature, and it makes me human, which everybody can connect to,” Majors notes.
 “Being a father, being a Black man.
 I’m proud of those things.
 But when the art happens, all those ships rise.
 Everything gets clear, and in that clarity, the story can be told and felt by everybody.”